On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Classification of TCSPs in Datalog

 \section{Classification of TCSPs in Datalog}

 In this section, we classify temporal CSPs with respect to expressibility in Datalog.
 In some of our syntactic arguments in this section it will be convenient to work with formulas over the structure $({\mathbb Q};\leq,\neq)$ instead of the structure $({\mathbb Q};<)$.
-A $\{\leq,\neq\}$-formula is called \emph{Ord-Horn if it is a conjunction of clauses of the form $ x_{1} \neq y_{1} \vee \cdots \vee x_{m}\neq y_{m} \vee x \leq y$} where the last disjunct is optional~\cite{Bodirsky-HDR}.
-Nebel and B\"urckert \cite{nebel1995reasoning} showed that satisfiability of Ord-Horn formulas can be decided in polynomial time.
+A $\{\leq,\neq\}$-formula is called \emph{Ord-Horn if it is a conjunction of clauses of the form $ x_{1} \neq y_{1} \vee \cdots \vee x_{m}\neq y_{m} \vee x \leq y$} where the last disjunct is optional~\cite{bodirsky2021complexity}.
+Nebel and B\"urckert~\cite{nebel1995reasoning} showed that satisfiability of Ord-Horn formulas can be decided in polynomial time.
 Their algorithm shows that if a all relations of a template $\struct{B}$ are definable by Ord-Horn formulas, then $\CSP(\struct{B})$ can be solved by a $\Datalog$ program.
-We prove in Proposition~\ref{ordhorn} that Ord-Horn definability of temporal relations can be characterised in terms of admitting certain polymorphisms.
-Later we will prove that there is no characterisation of expressibility in Datalog in terms of identities for polymorphism clones (see Proposition~\ref{temporal-structureS_datalog}). \begin{proposition} A temporal relation is definable by an Ord-Horn formula if and only if it is preserved by every binary injective operation on $\mathbb{Q}$ that preserves $\leq$. \end{proposition} Proposition~\ref{ordhorn} is proved using the syntactic normal form for temporal relations preserved by $\pp$ from \cite{bodirsky2014tractability} and the syntactic normal form for temporal relations preserved by $\elel$ from \cite{Bodirsky-HDR}. \begin{proposition}[\cite{bodirsky2014tractability}] A temporal relation is preserved by $\pp$ if and only if it can be defined by a conjunction of formulas of the form $z_{1} \circ_{} z_{0} \vee \cdots \vee z_{n} \circ_{n} z_{0}$ where $\circ_{i}\in \{\leq,\neq\}$ for each $i \in \{1,\dots,n\}$. \end{proposition} \begin{lemma} Every temporal relation preserved by $\pp$ or $\elel$ can be defined by a conjunction of formulas of the form $x_{1} \neq y_{1}\vee \dots\vee x_{m}\neq y_{m} \vee z_{1} \leq z_{0} \vee \cdots \vee z_{\ell} \leq z_{0}$. \end{lemma} \begin{proof} If $R$ is a temporal relation preserved by $\pp$ then the statement follows from Proposition~\ref{ppsynt}.
+In \cite{nebel1995reasoning}, Ord-Horn was introduced as the greatest tractable subclass of Allen's interval algebra containing all basic relations.
+Among temporal structures, the Ord-Horn fragment is not even maximal w.r.t.\ tractability of the CSP as it is properly contained in the tractable class of temporal structures preserved by $\elel$~\cite{bodirsky2010fast}.
+However, it is the greatest element w.r.t.\ expressibility of the CSP in Datalog apart from temporal structures preserved by a constant operation, as we show in Theorem~\ref{datalogmainresult}.
+We first prove in Proposition~\ref{ordhorn} that Ord-Horn definability of temporal relations can be characterized in terms of admitting certain polymorphisms.
+The condition in Proposition~\ref{ordhorn} can be simplified to preservation by $\elel$ and $\dual\elel$, a characterisation we use in Theorem~\ref{datalogmainresult}.
+Later we will prove that there is no characterisation of expressibility in Datalog in terms of identities for polymorphism clones (see Proposition~\ref{temporal-structureS_datalog}). \begin{proposition} A temporal relation is definable by an Ord-Horn formula if and only if it is preserved by every binary injective operation on $\mathbb{Q}$ that preserves $\leq$. \end{proposition} Proposition~\ref{ordhorn} is proved using the syntactic normal form for temporal relations preserved by $\pp$ from \cite{bodirsky2014tractability} and the syntactic normal form for temporal relations preserved by $\elel$ from \cite{bodirsky2021complexity}. \begin{proposition}[\cite{bodirsky2014tractability}] A temporal relation is preserved by $\pp$ if and only if it can be defined by a conjunction of formulas of the form $z_{1} \circ_{} z \vee \cdots \vee z_{n} \circ_{n} z$ where $\circ_{i}\in \{\leq,\neq\}$ for each $i \in \{1,\dots,n\}$. \end{proposition} \begin{lemma} Every temporal relation preserved by $\pp$ or $\elel$ can be defined by a conjunction of formulas of the form $x_{1} \neq y_{1}\vee \dots\vee x_{m}\neq y_{m} \vee z_{1} \leq z \vee \cdots \vee z_{\ell} \leq z$. \end{lemma} \begin{proof} If $R$ is a temporal relation preserved by $\pp$ then the statement follows from Proposition~\ref{ppsynt}.
 Let $R$ be a temporal relation preserved by $\elel$.
 Then $R$ is definable by a conjunction of clauses $\phi\coloneqq\bigwedge_{i}\phi_{i}$ where each clause $\phi_{i}$ is as in Proposition~\ref{llSynt}.
 For an index $i$, let $\psi_{i}$ be obtained from $\phi_{i}$ by dropping the inequality disjuncts of the form $x \neq y$.
 So $\psi_{i}$ is of the form \begin{enumerate} \item $z_{1} < z \vee \dots \vee z_{\ell} < z$, or of the form \item $z_{1} < z\vee \dots \vee z_{\ell}<z \vee (z=z_{1}=\dots=z_{\ell})$. \end{enumerate} If $\psi_{i}$ is of the form (1), then $\psi_i$ is a formula preserved by $\Min$ (Proposition~\ref{minsynt}).
 If $\psi_{i}$ is of the form (2), then it is easy to see that $\psi_{i}$ is equivalent to